Golang Shiny Explained: From Zero to GUI Hero

 }

-Upon initialization, a window of size 400x300 pixels is created with the title "Shiny Animation Example".
-A buffer of the same dimensions is set up to store the frame content before it's uploaded to the window.
-The heartbeat of the animation is defined by a ticker set at 30 FPS (frames per second), implying that the screen content will refresh approximately every 33.3 milliseconds.
+At start-up, a window of size 400x300 pixels is created and labeled “Shiny Animation Example”.
+A buffer of the same dimensions is set up to store the frame content before it’s uploaded to the window.
+To make sure that screen contents are refreshed approximately every 33.3 milliseconds, there is an animation ticker which sets at 30 FPS (frames per second).

 The primary animation logic lies within the select statement which listens for ticker ticks.
 On every tick, the color of the rectangle is switched, and the respective color is drawn onto the buffer, which is then uploaded and published to the window.
 This creates an animated blinking effect of the rectangular region between red and black.